HrHeonG/heon-project-grenada/site/content/apply/heon-project-scholarship-application-form.md

   - Must be  Grenadian National

-  -Must have applied and received acceptance from the chosen school
+  -Must have applied and received acceptance from the institution

   Applicants must provide evidence of monthly household income